import-ajith/covid-kerala-geo-plot/README.md

-# covid19 kerala geographical plot
+# COVID19 Kerala Geographical Plot

   COVID19 geographical plotting on kerala based on district wise using plotly.